luisosorio3214/Machine-Learning-Project-R/Airline Statisfaction Analysis/Airline_Passenger_Satisfaction.md

     ## Number of Fisher Scoring iterations: 6

-Considering a Hypothesis test, where our null hypothesis is
+Conducting a Hypothesis test, where our null hypothesis is
 $H_0: \beta_i = 0$ versus our alternative hypothesis
 $H_a: \beta_i \neq 0$, where $i =$ all of the predictors used.
-We can see that the only predictor variable that fail to reject our null hypothesis when using a significance level of, $\alpha = 0.05$, is Flight Distance.
+We can see that the only predictor variable that fail to reject our null hypothesis, when using a significance level of, $\alpha = 0.05$, is Flight Distance.
 Hence, the attribute Flight Distance is statistically insignificant to our Logistic Regression Model.
-We will fit another Logistic Regression model but with only the statistically significant predictors.
+We will fit another Logistic Regression model but this time with only the statistically significant predictors.

 ``` r
 # Fitting a Logistic Regression Model with all significant predictors